KolatimiDave/Expresso-Customer-Churn-Prediction/README.md

 # Expresso-Customer-Churn-Prediction
 This repository explains how to predict customer churn.
-An Hackathon Organized by Data Science Nigeria(DSN-AI) to help Expresso predict customer Churn., 2nd place solution, log_loss of 0.24667.
+An Hackathon Organized by Data Science Nigeria(DSN-AI) to help Expresso predict customer Churn., 2nd place solution, log_loss of 0.24667 on [Zindi](https://zindi.africa/hackathons/dsn-pre-bootcamp-hackathon-expresso-churn-prediction-challenge/leaderboard) where the competition was hosted.
 I've also added a section in the notebook to get a score of 0.246599, which could be the unofficial 1st place solution.

 #### My Approach
 * Handled Missing Values